BjRo/Looking-for-Kaizen/source/_posts/2008-11-19-quote-of-the-day.markdown

 status: publish
 title: Quote of the day
 wordpress_id: '187'
-? ''
-: - Conference
-  - Conference
-  - QCon
-  - QCon
+comments: true
+footer: true
+categories: [Conferences]
 ---

 Enjoy the following comment I've heard today in the Domain Specific Languages track:

 > **. . .
 XML is data dressed up as a hooker . . .**